HermannKateu/project-base-template/README.md

-# TRUTH or DARE
+# re-sale-web

-- This project consist of creating a web appication called  `TRUTH or DARE` which is mainly play by youths in order to have fun
+`Resale-web is a web application use to sell or resell products around the world mainly second-hand products as well as newly products`